adriandleon/kmp-template-shared-ui/docs/FIREBASE_INTEGRATION.md

 1) After clicking on the Android icon, you'll be taken to a registration screen for your app.
 Ensure that you provide the correct package name and then click `Register`.
 2) As a naming convention, add the suffix `Android` to your project nickname for clarity.
 This helps distinguish between different projects
 3) On the next step, make sure to download the generated `google-services.json` file.
-4) Proceed to add it to your `:composeApp` module.
+4) Proceed to add it to your `composeApp` module.
 Eg: `composeApp/google-services.json`.
 5) Make sure to not commit the `google-services.json` file to git.

 ### Add configuration for iOS